oVirt/ovirt-engine-metrics/roles/ovirt_collectd/README.md

 This role runs dependent collectd roles, Roles list is located in the meta directory.

 It is run as part of the `Configure Metrics` play and the default `configure` tag.
-It also includes the `restart collectd` handler.
+It also includes the `Restart collectd` handler.

 The available variables for this role are: